Academic Book for The Office of Public Works

 Jurga Rakauskaite-Larkin was recognized with the coveted Iron A' Design Award in 2022, a testament to excellence of their work Vicereines of Ireland Academic Book.

 For journalists seeking engaging content: Explore our press releases featuring Jurga Rakauskaite-Larkin's work, freely available for incorporation into your stories.
-1 press releases are now available for immediate access by journalists.
+Available now: 1 press releases ready for immediate access by journalists.

 Jurga Rakauskaite-Larkin unveils the untold story of overlooked women in Irish history with "Vicereines of Ireland," a captivating academic book that reimagines the art history book genre.